American Idols Live! Tour 2014

 The American Idols Live!
-Tour 2014 was a concert tour that featured the Top 10 finalists of the 13th season of American Idol.
+Tour 2014 was a concert tour that featured the Top 10 finalists of the thirteenth season of American Idol.
 The tour started on June 24, 2014, in Binghamton, New York and ended on August 23, 2014, in Redmond, Washington.

 The size of the venues for this American Idol tour was smaller compared to previous years.
 The show scheduled for Albany, New York was canceled and the show in Syracuse was moved to a smaller venue.
 Unlike previous years, there was no live band, and the finalists performed to a backing track.

 Dexter Roberts left the tour after appearing in only a few shows due to illness.

 Performers

 Additional notes

 Dexter Roberts did not appear in the show from July 1 onward.
 Later it was reported that he had left the tour by mutual agreement, and Roberts revealed that he was suffering from Rocky Mountain spotted fever he contracted from tick bites during a turkey hunt in Kentucky he attended soon after the thirteenth-season finale.